[Editor’s note] This post was originally published in February 2017. It has been updated and republished in April 2019.

 And now modern science is discovering in astonishing detail how certain emotions can have a direct effect on disease − and healing − in the body.

-What Science Says about the Emotions
+What Science Says about Emotional Health

 The profound effect that emotions have on health and lifespan can be evidenced by a groundbreaking series of 10-year-long studies published in the British journal Psychology and Psychotherapy in 1988.
 The study, which is just as relevant today, concluded that “emotional stress was more predictive of death from cancer or cardiovascular disease than from smoking.”
 It also found that individuals who were the most affected by stress had an overall death rate that was 40% higher than non-stressed participants.